-1-1 "Bottom-up" vs "Top-down" approaches 14 2-1 Common QSAR/QSPR pipeline.
+1-1 "Bottom-up" vs "Top-down" approaches 14 2-1 2-2 Common QSAR/QSPR pipeline.
 Molecular structures are converted to vectors of molecular descriptors.
 Stacked molecular descriptors form a matrix X , and activity/property vector y .
-Given X and y one can build a model $F(X) = y$ 19 2-2 An example of a very simple decision tree for the binary classification of the developmental toxicity of molecules. $X[i]$ is a binary flag of the presence of certain functional groups in a molecule.
-This example was made on the real data, but only for the demonstration, and does 2-3 not correspond to any model mentioned in this thesis 25 35 3-1 An example of the visualization of the scalar fields for a molecule as 2D slices taken by the principal axis (Left - a visualization of hydrogens density.
+Given X and y one can build a model $F(X) = y$ 19 2-3 was made on the real data, but only for the demonstration, and does not correspond to any model mentioned in this thesis The scheme of 5-fold cross-validation procedure.
+On each fold $\frac{4}{5}$ of a dataset becomes a training set and $\frac{1}{5}$ becomes a test set, sliding over folds.
+The cross-validation is done based on molecules and thus all toxicity values for the same molecules are within the same set always.
+25 35 3-1 An example of the visualization of the scalar fields for a molecule as 2D slices taken by the principal axis (Left - a visualization of hydrogens density.
 Right - a visualization of oxygen density.
-Light yellow color - lower values, pale green color - bulk values, blue color - higher values)) 49 3-2 3-3 higher values)) 49 3-4 based on Figure 4 from Ref.
-59 50 53 4-1 4-2 4-3 Ions considered to be nontoxic 59 60 ues in $\log(\text{mol/kg})$ 62
+Light yellow color - lower values, pale green color - bulk values, blue color 10 3-2 3-3 A general representation of $ActiveNet4$ 3D Convolutional ANN A schematic representation of $ActivNet4$ architecture with visualized 2D slices of feature maps on a trained network.
+Feature maps are colored using the same color scheme as in Figure 3-1.
+Blue arrows labeled conv N × N × N denote a 3D convolution layer, green arrows labeled pool N × N × N denote 3D max-pulling layer, and red arrow labeled "connected" denotes a fully-connected layer.
+The figure is 49 49 3-4 based on Figure 4 from Ref.
+59 50 53 4-1 4-2 4-3 Ions considered to be nontoxic 59 60 ues in $\log(mol/kg)$ 62